Virgin75/book-scrapper/README.md

 # Usage:

-## Usage

-1. Download this repo locally
+1. Download this repo locally & 'cd' to the directory
 2. Create a virtual env & activate it

 ```bash